-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022

-As mentioned earlier, during fiscal year 2022 approximately \$9,816,000 was spent related to the Waterfront Resilience Program.
+As mentioned earlier, during fiscal year 2023, approximately \$14,665,000 was spent related to the Waterfront Resilience Program.
 The City and the Port continue to seek other sources of revenue to fully fund the Waterfront Resilience Program.

 Flood Study.
 The Port has also partnered with the United States Army Corps of Engineers (USACE) to conduct the San Francisco Waterfront Coastal Flood Study (Flood Study), where the Port and the USACE are examining flood risk along San Francisco's 7.5-mile waterfront for the study period of 2040 through 2140.
-The Flood Study received waivers increasing the study duration from three years with a budget of \$3 million to seven years and two months with a budget of \$16 million.
+The Flood Study received waivers, increasing the study duration from three years with a budget of \$3 million to seven years and two months with a budget of \$16 million.
 The Flood Study costs are a 50/50 cost share with the USACE, with the Port's matching contribution totaling \$8 million.
 The Flood Study will culminate in a recommendation to Congress regarding additional federal funding to design and construct a system of coastal flood defenses along the Port's jurisdiction to defend the entire 7.5-mile waterfront and inland areas from coastal flooding.
-The Port is also pursuing state and federal support as well as private funding and partnerships to ensure a safe and inspiring waterfront for generations to come.
-To date, the Port has secured approvals of shoreline special taxes for the Pier 70 and Mission Rock projects to address sealevel rise and flood risk on Port property.
+The Port expects that the Flood Study will achieve several important milestones in fiscal year 2024 including: (1) public release of a draft Integrated Feasibility Report and Environmental Impact Statement with a Tentatively Selected Plan to reduce coastal and combined flood risk in the Study area and (2) the USACE Agency Decision Milestone which represents the USACE endorsement of a plan that can be recommended to Congress in 2026.

 Embarcadero Early projects.
-In the last four years, the Port has begun to actively address these both sealevel rise and damage from earthquakes with the creation of a Waterfront Resilience Program, which includes Proposition A (2018), the \$425 million Seawall Earthquake Safety Bond.
-Proposition A is a down payment for the multi-generational and multi-billion-dollar project to improve the City and the Port assets and infrastructure along the Embarcadero Seawall for greater resilience in the face of earthquakes, floods, sea-level rise, and climate hazards.
+In the last four years, the Port has begun to actively address both sea-level rise and damage from earthquakes with the creation of a Waterfront Resilience Program, which includes Proposition A (2018), the \$425 million Seawall Earthquake Safety Bond.
+Proposition A is a down payment for the multi-generational and multi-billion-dollar project to improve the City and the Port assets and infrastructure along the Embarcadero Seawall for greater resilience in the face of earthquakes, floods, sealevel rise, and climate hazards.
 It will focus on making improvements to protect life safety, support regional disaster response and recovery efforts, and help protect the historic waterfront.
-In December 2021, the Port identified 23 Embarcadero Early Projects to reduce life safety risk, improve disaster response and reduce early flood risk, with a total projected cost of \$650 million to \$3 billion.
-The Waterfront Resilience Program team has advanced the first six Embarcadero Early Projects through the first step of predesign.
-The Program team is now advancing these projects to Alternatives Analysis which will identify a preferred alternative for each project.
+In December 2021, the Port identified twenty-three Embarcadero Early Projects to reduce life safety risk, improve disaster response and reduce early flood risk, with a total projected cost of \$650 million to \$3 billion.
+The Waterfront Resilience Program team has advanced the first seven Embarcadero Early Projects through the first step of predesign and is now advancing these projects through Alternatives Analysis which will identify a preferred alternative for each project.
 The Waterfront Resilience Program will use Proposition A and other early program funding to implement the most immediate life safety upgrades to the Embarcadero Seawall at select locations and plan for additional work to ensure a resilient waterfront for 2100 and beyond.
+The Waterfront Resilience Program team is also advancing one Southern Waterfront Early Project through predesign to improve the seismic performance of Pier 50, home to the Port's Maintenance Division using Port capital funding.